derfelterciano/HistDiff_Processor/README.md

     - [x] Call a file dialogue for users to choose where to output data
 - [ ] Implement visualization and visual analysis
   - [ ] Implement Heatmap view
+    - _Use: HTMLCanvas for heatmaps.
+D3 doesn't work well with large data_
     - Use new clustering library
     - [ ] Integrate clustering library to app's rust library
       - [x] Convert json tree into D3 compliant json tree